tspycher/lightningjs-certification/README.md

 a 750ms delayed search gets performed and the top 5 results are displayed.
 The Items behave the same as with the initial Top Movies.

-With Backspace the searchstring can get erased.
-As soon as the Searchstring is empty search gets disables and the box disappears.
+With Backspace the search-string can get erased.
+As soon as the search-string is empty search gets disables and the box disappears.

 I'm not a Designer nor a JavaScript Developer.
 And I will never be any of these ;) But I'm very